May-Tove/holidaze/README.md

 ## Project Overview

 Holidaze is the final project for my front-end studies at Noroff.
 This application represents a complete design and development solution for a fictitious company, Holidaze, offering a platform that serves two distinct user groups - holidaymakers seeking venue bookings, and venue managers seeking a platform to manage venues and bookings.
+Project management was a part of the assignemtn and is planned using Adobe XD for wireframing and prototyping as well as GitHub projects to set up a kanban board and gantt chart.

 User Stories implemented in this project include: